mohammed-ihtisham/Unwindr/design/concepts/UserAuth/implementation.md

    * **requires** userId exists
    *
-   * **effects** returns true if user can moderate, false otherwise */ async _isModerator(
+   * **effects** returns true if user can moderate, false otherwise
+   * Note: This is a query, so it returns an array of results.
+   */
+  async _isModerator(
     { userId }: { userId: User },